 The floral formula can be used to describe the flowers of the particular family or the different species of flower.
 Let us take few examples of the floral formula to study the floral characteristics.

 (%) shows that the symmetry of the flower is monosymmetric or zygomorphic. (⚥) indicates that the flower is perfect or hermaphrodite (includes stamen plus pistil).
 A letter ‘K’ indicates the outermost whorl, i.e. calyx and (5) shows that the number of sepals is five that are united with each other.

-In 10 stamens, 9 filaments unites to constitute one bundle and the remaining one filament makes up the another one.
-A line below the letter ‘G’ indicates the superior position of an ovary, and digit 1 shows monocarpellary ovary.
+In 10 stamens, 9 filaments unite to constitute one bundle, and the remaining one filament makes up another one.
+The line below the letter ‘G’ indicates the superior position of an ovary, and digit 1 shows the monocarpellary ovary.

 Floral Formula of Liliaceae Family

-Letter ‘A’ denotes androecium, and ‘3+3’ suggests there are three free stamens in each two whorls.
-A line below a letter ‘G’ specifies the hypogynous condition of an ovary and number ‘(3)’ represents the presence of three fused carpels.
+Letter ‘A’ denotes androecium, and ‘3+3’ suggests there are three free stamens in every two whorls.
+A line below a letter ‘G’ specifies the hypogynous condition of an ovary, and the number ‘(3)’ represents the presence of three fused carpels.